cfwelch/targeted_sentiment/README.md

 Extracted http://nlp.stanford.edu/software/stanford-corenlp-full-2015-04-20.zip into dependencies folder.

-The dataset can be downloaded from: http://web.eecs.umich.edu/~mihalcea/downloads/targetedSentiment.2017.tar.gz
+The dataset can be downloaded from http://web.eecs.umich.edu/~mihalcea/downloads/targetedSentiment.2017.tar.gz and should be placed in this folder.

 These lexicons are in the data folder:
 1. [Bing Liu's lexicon](https://www.cs.uic.edu/~liub/FBS/opinion-lexicon-English.rar)